tramarobin/fctSnPM/README.md

 #### Utilities ####
 These options act on the name of the created folders.
 * `savedir` is the path to the save directory.
 Default is empty and ask you to choose or create a folder.
-If filled, the existing data might be overwritten @ischar.
+If filled, the existing data might be overwritten (@ischar).
 * `effectsNames` are the names of the effects (the independent effects must be named first).
-Default names the effect {'A','B','C'}. @iscell.
+Default names the effect {'A','B','C'} (@iscell).
 * `plotSub` is an option (1 to activate) to plot the individual mean for each subject.
-Default = 0 and don't plot the mean. @isnumeric.
+Default = 0 and don't plot the mean (@isnumeric).
 * `nameSub` is an option to name the different subjects.
-Default names the subject '1', '2',... @iscell.
+Default names the subject are '1', '2', etc... (@iscell).

 #### Statistical parameters ####
 These options act at a statistical level, modifying the alpha error or the number of permutations.
 * `alpha` is the alpha error risk for the ANOVA.
-Default is 0.05. @isnumeric.
+Default is 0.05 (@isnumeric).
 * `alphaT`.
 Do not modify except for exploratory purposes. `alphaT` is the original alpha used for post hoc tests (Bonferonni correction is applied after as alphaT/number of comparisons.
-Default is the same as `alpha`. @isnumeric.
+Default is the same as `alpha` (@isnumeric).
 * `multiPerm` define the number of permutations as multiPerm/alpha.
-Default is 10, corresponds to 200 permutations for 5% risk.
+Default is 10 and corresponds to 200 permutations for 5% risk (@isnumeric).
 **Must be increased for better reproductibility.**
-* `Perm` is a fixed number of permutations (override the multiPerm - not recommended).
+* `Perm` is a fixed number of permutations.
+This input overrides the multiPerm ans is not recommended (@isnumeric).
 Specified either multiPerm or Perm, but not both.
 * `maximalPerm` is the limit of the number of maximal permutations in case of too many multiple comparisons.
-Default is 10000. @isnumeric.
+By default this value is set to 10000 to not take too many computation time (@isnumeric).
 * `doAllInteractions` By default, all post hoc tested are made even if ANOVA did not revealed interaction.
-Use 0 to performed only post-hoc when interaction was found. @isnumeric.
+Use 0 to performed only post-hoc when interaction was found (@isnumeric).
 * `ignoreAnova` By default, consider the ANOVA significant location to interpret post-hoc.
-Use 1 to interpret only post-hoc tests (not recommended). @isnumeric.
+Use 1 to interpret only post-hoc tests (not recommended) (@isnumeric).

 #### General plot parameters ####
 These options can modify the general aspect of the figures for 1D and 2D.
 * `ylabel` are the labels of Y-axis.
-Default is empty. @ischar.
+No name is display by default (@ischar).
 * `xlabel` are the labels of X-axis.
-Default is empty. @ischar.
+No name is display by default (@ischar).
 * `samplefrequency` changes the xticks to correspond at the specified frequency.
-Default is 1. @isnumeric.
+The default value is 1 (@isnumeric).
-* `xlimits` changes the xticks to correspond to the specified range (can be negative). @isnumeric (e.g., [0 100]).
+* `xlimits` changes the xticks to correspond to the specified range (it can be negative).
+The format is, for instance `[0 100]` (@isnumeric).
 Specified either samplefrequency or xlimits, but not both.
-* `ylimits` changes the yticks to correspond to the specified range (can be negative). @isnumeric (e.g., [0 100]).
+* `ylimits` changes the yticks to correspond to the specified range (it can be negative).
+The format is, for instance `[0 100]` (@isnumeric).
-* `nTicksX` is the number of xticks displayed. @isnumeric.
+* `nTicksX` is the number of xticks displayed.
+By default it depends on the size of the figure in 1D, and corresonds to 5 in 2D (@isnumeric).
-* `nTicksY` is the number of yticks displayed. @isnumeric.
+* `nTicksY` is the number of yticks displayed.
+By default it depends on the size of the figure in 1D, and corresonds to 4 in 2D (@isnumeric).
 * `imageResolution` is the resolution in ppp of the tiff images.
-Default is 96ppp. @isnumeric.
+The default value is 96ppp (@isnumeric).
-* `imageSize` is the size of the image in cm. @isnumeric (e.g., X creates X by X cm images, [X Y] creates X by Y cm images.
-The default image size is 720*480 pixels.
+* `imageSize` is the size of the image in cm.
+For instance, `[X]` or [X X] creates X by X cm images, `[X Y]` creates X by Y cm images.
+The default image size is 720*480 pixels (@isnumeric).
 * `imageFontSize` is the font size of images.
-Default is 12. @isnumeric.
+By default it is a size 12 fontsize (@isnumeric).
-* `linestyle` In 1D: lineStyle for plots (default  is continuous) // Specify linestyle for each modality in cell, apply each style to each modality (independant effect first) // In 2D:linestyle of the contour plot
+* `linestyle` In 1D: lineStyle for plots (default  is solid) // Specify linestyle for each modality in cell, apply each style to each modality (independant effect first). `lineStyle{1}={':' '-' '--';':' '-' '--'};` to have a dotted line, a solid line, and a dashed line for the first effect (first row is for the means, second row for the sd) // In 2D:linestyle of the contour plot

 #### 2D plot parameters ####
 These option are specific to 2D plots.
 * `colorMap` is the colormap used for means, standard deviations, ANOVA and effect sizes plots.
-Default is cbrewer('Reds').
+The default colomap is cbrewer('Reds').
 * `colorMapDiff` is the colormap used for differences, relative differences and post-hoc spm plots.
-Default is cbrewer('RdBu').
+The default colomap is cbrewer('RdBu').
-Colormaps can be defined with cbrewer (included in this funtion): Charles (2020). cbrewer: [colorbrewer schemes for Matlab](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab), MATLAB Central File Exchange.
+Colormaps can be defined with cbrewer (distributed in this funtion): Charles (2020). cbrewer: [colorbrewer schemes for Matlab](https://www.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab), MATLAB Central File Exchange.
 Retrieved December 11, 2020.
 * `colorbarLabel` is the name of the colorbar label.
-Default is empty. @ischar
+No name is display by default (@ischar).
 * `limitMeanMaps` defines limit of the colorbar.
 By default, the maps wont necessary be with the same range but will be automatically scaled at their maximum.
-A value of X will make the colorbar going from 0 to X for all plots (easier to compare). @isnumeric.
+A value of X will make the colorbar going from 0 to X for all plots to make them easier to compare (@isnumeric).
 * `displaycontour` displays contour map on differences and size effect maps.
-0 to not display (not recommended). @isnumeric.
+Use 0 to not display the statistical analysis but it is not recommended (@isnumeric).
 * `contourcolor` is the color of the line for the contour plot.
-Default is white.
+The default color is white.
 RGB or 'color' is accepted.
-* `dashedColor` is the color of the non-significant zones of the contour plot (default is black).
+* `dashedColor` is the color of the non-significant zones of the contour plot.
+The default color is white black.
 Use RGB triplet [0 0 0].
 * `transparancy` is the transparency of the non-significant zones.
-Default is 50.
-0=transparent, 255=opaque. @isnumeric.
+The default value is 50 and can range from 0 (transparent) to 255 (opaque) (@isnumeric).
 * `lineWidth` is the linewidth of the contour plot.
-Default is 2.5. @isnumeric.
+The default value is 2.5 (@isnumeric).
 * `diffRatio` scales the difference maps at limitMeanMaps*diffRatio.
-Default is 0.33. @isnumeric.
+The default value is 0.33 (@isnumeric).
 * `relativeRatio` scales the relative differences maps at +-relativeRatio.
-By default, the maps wont necessary be with the same range but will be automatically scaled at their maximum.
+By default, the maps wont necessary be with the same range but will be automatically scaled at their maximum (@isnumeric).

 #### 1D plot parameters ####
 These option are specific to 1D plots.
 * `CI` is the confidence interval used instead of standard deviation.
-By default, standard deviations are displayed. @isnumeric (0.7 to 0.999 to display 70% to 99.9% condidence interval, or 0 to display SEM, or negative value to not dispaly dispersion).
+By default, standard deviations are displayed.
+Use 0.7 to 0.999 to display 70% to 99.9% confidence interval, 0 to display SEM, or negative value to not dispaly dispersion (@isnumeric).
 * `colorLine` is the colorline for plots (default  is "lines").
 Use rgb triplet.
-If in cell, apply each color to each effect (independant effect first).
+If in cell, apply each color to each effect (independant effect first). `colorLine{1}=[rgb('blue'); rgb('magenta'); rgb('black')]` to have blue, magenta and black lines for the first effect.
 * `transparancy1D` is the transparency for the SD, CI or SEM.
-Default is 0.1. @isnumeric.
+The default value is is 0.1 (@isnumeric).
-* `ratioSPM` is the ratio of SPM subplot relative to total figure (default if 1/3 of the figure). @isnumeric (e.g., [1 3]).
+* `ratioSPM` is the ratio of SPM subplot relative to total figure.
+The default value is 1/3 of the figure.
+Must be indicated as [1 3] to have a 1/3 ratio (@isnumeric).
 * `yLimitES` is the y-axis limits for ES representation.
 By default, the maps wont necessary be with the same range but will be automatically scaled at their maximum.
 * `spmPos` is the position of SPM plot, default SPM analysis is displayed at the bottom of the figure.
 Any value will set the position to up.
 * `aovColor` is the color of ANOVA on SPM plot.
-Default is black.
-Use 'color' or rgb.
+The default color is black.
+Use 'color' or rgb triplet.

 ## Optional functions ##